 SIVB Student Award Program

 The SIVB’s Student Award Program provides recognition and financial support for students who have contributed and made outstanding achievements in the field of in vitro biology.
-Available awards and application criteria.
+Available awards and application criteria are below.

 Students applying for awards must submit:

-- An Official Meeting Abstract Submission and completed registration to the 2021 In Vitro Biology Meeting;
+- An Official Meeting Abstract Submission and completed registration to SIVB 2021;

 - A 4-page (maximum) letter indicating award(s) applying for, and narrative of methods, results, and supporting figures/tables as appropriate; and